rm3l/rhdh-must-gather/CONTRIBUTING.md

 ### Reporting issues

-To report issues against this repository, please use JIRA: https://issues.redhat.com/browse/RHIDP with Component: **Support** To browse the issues you can use this [Query](https://issues.redhat.com/issues/?jql=project%20%3D%20%22Red%20Hat%20Internal%20Developer%20Platform%22%20%20AND%20component%20%3D%20Support%20AND%20resolution%20%3D%20Unresolved%20ORDER%20BY%20status%2C%20priority%2C%20updated%20%20%20%20DESC).
+To report issues against this repository, please use JIRA: https://issues.redhat.com/browse/RHIDP with Component: **Support**.

+To browse the existing issues, you can use this [Query](https://issues.redhat.com/issues/?jql=project%20%3D%20%22Red%20Hat%20Internal%20Developer%20Platform%22%20%20AND%20component%20%3D%20Support%20AND%20resolution%20%3D%20Unresolved%20ORDER%20BY%20status%2C%20priority%2C%20updated%20%20%20%20DESC).

 Contributions are welcome!